jarano93/green-grocer/README.md

 use mangos to download all english language images for any given series from batoto

+-requires: phantomjs, python2 with BeautifulSoup4, perl, grep, wget, and zsh

 the default config file is ~/.config/mangos.config, can change the location in mangos script

 ![Mango Image](https://raw.githubusercontent.com/jarano93/green-grocer/master/mangos.png)